Aegon started life as Scottish Equitable

 Scottish Equitable was founded in Edinburgh, our headquarters are still in Edinburgh today with additional offices in London and Lytham St Annes, Witham, Manchester and Peterborough.

 Mr Christie became the first pensioner to receive a Scottish Equitable pension.
-Today we have around three million customers in the UK (as at 31/12/2020).
+Today we have over 3.8 million customers in the UK (as at 31/12/2020).

 Fanny Murray was the first woman employed by Scottish Equitable, holding the position of lady typist.

 In 1899, we outgrew our original offices and Scottish Equitable moved to prestigious new offices in St Andrew Square, Edinburgh.
 Today we’re based in Edinburgh Park, Edinburgh.

 Our assets passed £6 million for the first time, today we're part of a global group that looks after over 920 billion EUR of our own and our customers' investments(Opens new window) (as at 31/12/2020).

 At the outbreak of the war, we moved all of our records to Inverness for safe-keeping until it was safe to return them to Edinburgh.
 Security of our data is even more important today, that’s why Aegon has a network of secure data centres to make sure the information our customers trust us with is held safely until it’s needed.